What is mortgage amortization?

 “Amortization matters because the quicker you can amortize your loan, the faster you will build equity and the more money you can save over the life of your loan,” says real estate investor and flipper Luke Smith.

-Look closely at your amortization schedule, and you’ll likely find that your loan will amortize a lot more slowly than you think.
+Look closely at your amortization schedule, and you’ll likely find that your loan will amortize a lot more slowly than you think, especially if you have a 30-year mortgage.

 “Many borrowers have a hard time grasping just how little of their monthly payment early on in the life of their loan goes toward repaying principal, and how much of the monthly payment late in the life of their loan is devoted toward repaying principal,” says Johnson.